ahmadmursaleen/enamacc/README.md

 The recipient service which should be used in this example can be found at ./src/app/services/recipient-api.service.ts

+## Running the Project
+Run `npm Install` to install the missing dependancies.
+Run `ng serve --open` to run the development server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.